Brian Robison

-Brian Gale Robison (born April 27, 1983) is a former American football defensive end.
-He was drafted by the Minnesota Vikings in the fourth round of the 2007 NFL Draft and played for the team for 11 seasons.
+Brian Gale Robison (born April 27, 1983) is an American former professional football player who was a defensive end in the National Football League (NFL).
+He was selected by the Minnesota Vikings in the fourth round of the 2007 NFL draft and played for the team for 11 seasons.
 In 173 NFL games, he recorded 289 tackles, 60 sacks and one touchdown.
 He played college football for the Texas Longhorns.
 While at college, he also participated in track and field, competing in the shot put; in 2006, his senior year, he finished in second place in the shot put competition at the NCAA Outdoor Championships.

-High school career
+Early life

 Robison attended Splendora High School in Splendora, Texas, where he earned All-State honors in both football and track and field.
 He was a four-year starter at defensive tackle (freshman) and linebacker (final three years).
 He registered 66 tackles for loss and 28 sacks in his final three seasons.
 As a senior, he earned second-team All-State Class 3A and first-team All-District honors, registering 98 tackles, 20 stops behind the line of scrimmage, eight sacks and four pass deflections.
 He was an honorable mention All-State and first-team All-District selection as a junior after he posted 121 tackles, 14 stops for loss, eight sacks and seven pass break-ups for a defense that allowed only 101 points in 2000.
 As a sophomore, he had 125 tackles, 32 stops behind the line of scrimmage, 12 sacks, 12 pass deflections and an interception.
 In addition, he spent some time at running back, averaging 11 yards per carry and scoring three times, and tight end during his career.

 Also a standout in track and field, Robison was one of the nation's top discus throwers and shot putters, winning both events at the district, regional and state meets as a senior.
 He still holds the Texas high school record in the discus throw at 65.61 m.
 He also played basketball (forward) for four years and baseball (pitcher) for two years and was an honor roll student, being named a four-year Academic All-District selection, and was second-team Academic All-State as a senior.
 Robison had his number 40 jersey retired by Splendora High School in September 2004.